pfdubois/BridgeBidding/source/AdvancedCB.rst

 Checkback: Invitational Hands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We bid 2♣!(artificial) with invitational hands containing five of our
+We bid 2♣! (artificial) with invitational hands containing five of our
 major or four of the other major.
-Opener must rebid 2♦!(forced).
+Opener must rebid 2♦! (forced).
 The bid can be explained as "invitational with five of our major or four of the
 other major, or a weak hand with diamonds".

 After 1m - 1M - 1N, a weak hand with five cards in M should rebid 2M, to play.

-Then, in the case of 1m - 1♠ - 1N - 2♣!(artificial) - 2♦!(forced), responder bids:
+Then, in the case of 1m - 1♠ - 1N - 2♣! (artificial) - 2♦! (forced), responder bids:

 * Pass - signoff in 2♦.
-* 2♥- Invitational with 5 spades and 4 hearts.
+* 2♥ - Invitational with 5 spades and 4 hearts.
-* 2♠- Mildly invitational with 5+ spades.
+* 2♠ - Mildly invitational with 5+ spades.
 * 2NT - Invitational, with 4-card support for opener's minor.
 This allows
   opener to sign off in 3 of the minor if he wishes.
-* 3♣- Invitational with 4 spades and clubs.
+* 3♣ - Invitational with 4 spades and clubs.
-* 3♦- Invitational with 4 spades and diamonds.
+* 3♦ - Invitational with 4 spades and diamonds.
-* 3♥- Invitational with 5-5 in the majors.
+* 3♥ - Invitational with 5-5 in the majors.
-* 3♠- Invitational with 6 spades.
+* 3♠ - Invitational with 6 spades.

 If responder's suit had been hearts, make the corresponding changes:

 * Pass - signoff in 2♦.
-* 2♥- Mildly invitational with 5+ hearts
+* 2♥ - Mildly invitational with 5+ hearts
-* 2♠- Invitational with 5 hearts and four spades
+* 2♠ - Invitational with 5 hearts and four spades
-* 2NT- Invitational with four-card support for opener's minor.
+* 2NT - Invitational with four-card support for opener's minor.
-* 3♣- Invitational with 4 hearts and clubs
+* 3♣ - Invitational with 4 hearts and clubs
-* 3♦- Invitational with 4 hearts and diamonds
+* 3♦ - Invitational with 4 hearts and diamonds
-* 3♥- Invitational with 6 hearts
+* 3♥ - Invitational with 6 hearts

 If responder does not have support for opener's minor, and no interest in pursuing
 a major fit, he raises 1N to 2N and does not use TWNMF.
 In the sequences above,